-Theralase® cool laser therapy can benefit your equine patients, increase your revenue and are a great value-added service for veterinarians and equine specialists.
+Theralase® cool laser therapy can benefit your companion animal or equine patients, increase your revenue and are a great value-added service for veterinarians and equine specialists.
 Not only will this drug-free therapy add cash to your bottom line, but it will also complement the effects of your treatments.
 When applied correctly, it can help treat many of the conditions* your furry/feathery patients suffer with.

-Cool laser therapy ("CLT") also referred to as low-level laser therapy or photobiomodulation, has been actively used for nearly 50 years.
+Cold laser therapy ("CLT") also referred to as low-level laser therapy or photobiomodulation, has been actively used for nearly 50 years.
 To date, there are more than 4000 published studies worldwide involving low-level laser therapy with approximately 400 of those being double-blind studies.

 Theralase® therapeutic lasers expose tissue to light energy (photons) of two different wavelengths, within the visible and near infrared spectrum, triggering a chain of different chemical reactions within the cell for tissue healing and pain reduction.
 Theralase® superpulsed laser technology can penetrate up to 5 inches in depth, stimulating even the deepest of conditions*.
 It is a highly effective, non-invasive, and pain-free treatment alternative for a wide range of conditions*.
+Learn how Cold laser therapy can help your patients.

 Theralase® therapeutic lasers can effectively treat or help improve many equine conditions* such as: